 11. What is auscultation?

-12. Where will bronchovesicular breath sounds be heard?
+12. Where are bronchovesicular breath sounds heard?

-Around the sternum or center of the chest.
+They are heard around the sternum or center of the chest.

 Decreased or absent breath sounds.